Sarm Studios: Sarm West (1982–2013)

 In May 2011, two new studios and music business offices were added.
 The redesign also included living accommodation, to facilitate a return to the studios' 1970s policy of long-term bookings.
 The studios became part of SPZ Group, a holding company belonging to Sinclair and Horn.

-Sarm closed the Sarm West Studios on Basing Street in 2013, and the former church building that housed the studios was converted into nine luxury flats in 2018.

-Sarm Music Village (2013-present)
+Sarm Music Village (2013–present)

 In 2013, SPZ Group opened the Sarm Music Village 6-studio complex in Ladbroke Grove before closing the Sarm West Studios on Basing Street.

+Sarm closed the Sarm West Studios on Basing Street in 2013, and the former church building that housed the studios was converted into luxury flats in 2018.
+In late 2017, Sarm West Coast in Bel Air was destroyed in the Skirball Fire.

+On 12 July 2022 it was announced that Sarm Music Village Inc. was acquired by Three Six Zero for an estimated $5.3m USD.
+Three Six Zero CEO Mark Gillespie also founded the label Three Six Zero Recording, now headquartered at Sarm Studios.